v-rob/minetest/doc/lua_api.md

       surface `origin` designates a point in world coordinate space. use this for e.g. particles entering or emerging from a portal.

-  * float range `strength`: the speed with which particles will move towards the attractor shape.
+  * float range `strength`: a factor that determines the speed with which particles will move towards the attractor shape.
 If negative, the particles will instead move away from that point.
+The actual speed is the product of this parameter and the particle's initial distance from the attractor's origin.

   * vec3 `origin`: the origin point of the attractor shape towards which particles will initially be oriented. functions as an offset if `origin_attached` is also